FrankBau/glitzertimer/Readme.md

 # How to Build

-Visual Studio Code with STM32Cube for Visual Studio Code Extension 3.4.11 was used which will download all tools and packs, see .settings.
+Visual Studio Code with STM32Cube for Visual Studio Code Extension 3.4.11 was used which will download all tools, see .settings/.